-- The teak wood frame with blackboard shutter is the common type of door used these days, although a lightweight steel frame with blackboard shutter is also used in modern apartments.
+- The teak wood frame with blackboard shutter is the common types of doors used these days, sometimes lightweight steel frame with blackboard shutter is also used in modern apartments.

 - Fiber plastic doors are becoming popular for bathrooms and water cupboards.

 Functions of Windows:

 - Windows are building components provided for the entry of light into the building for the free circulation of air.

 - The outer wall should have a maximum number of windows.